org-tigris-jsapar/jsapar/docs/basics.md

 See [API docs](api) for class `TextComposer` for more details.
 ## Error handling
 IOErrors and other serious runtime errors are thrown immediately as exceptions and should be dealt with by the caller.
-These type of errors indicate a bug or maybe a error writing to the output.
+These type of errors indicate a bug or maybe an error writing to the output.
 # Converting
 Converting is when you have one data source and want to produce a different output.
 The internal data model is still used internally as an intermediate data format but input and output are of different type.
 All the converters uses the event mechanism under the hood, thus it reads, converts and writes one line at a time.
 This means it is very lean regarding memory usage.
 ## Converting text to text
-If you are only interesting in converting a file of one format into another, you can use the `org.jsapar.Text2TextConverter` where you specify the input and the output schema for the conversion.
+If you are only interested in converting a file of one format into another, you can use the `org.jsapar.Text2TextConverter` where you specify the input and the output schema for the conversion.

 *You can find a version of [this example in the jsapar-examples project](https://github.com/org-tigris-jsapar/jsapar-examples/tree/master/src/main/java/org/jsapar/examples/basics/b1)*